Coronavirus Symptoms vs Cold: How Do They Compare?

 The severity of the coronavirus isn't quite so cut-and-dry, although it is significantly more severe than the common cold.
-According to the WHO, as of March 23, there have been more than 334,000 confirmed cases of COVID-19.
+According to the WHO, as of April 19, there have been more than 2.3 million confirmed cases of COVID-19.
 Early in March, WHO reported that the global mortality rate of COVID-19 is 3.4%.
-However, a more recent report in the journal Nature Medicine offers a somewhat less grim calculation.
+However, a report in the journal Nature Medicine offers a somewhat less grim calculation.
 Among Wuhan, China, patients with symptoms, researchers estimated that the overall risk of dying was 1.4%.

 How do treatment and prevention methods differ between coronavirus and the common cold?

-COVID-19 and the common cold also have nearly identical prevention methods, according to the CDC.
-Those include your typical cold-and-flu prevention methods, like washing your hands often with soap and water for at least 20 seconds; not touching your eyes, nose and mouth with unwashed hands; avoiding close contact with people who are sick; staying home when you are sick; and disinfecting frequently touched objects and surfaces.
+COVID-19 and the common cold have similar prevention methods, according to the CDC.
+They include things like washing your hands often with soap and water for at least 20 seconds; not touching your eyes, nose and mouth with unwashed hands; avoiding close contact with people who are sick; staying home when you are sick; and disinfecting frequently touched objects and surfaces.